solarwinds/solarwinds-apm-ruby/README.md

 ```

 Third, in our wrapper method, we capture the arguments passed in, collect the operation and key information into a local
-hash and then invoke the `AppOpticsAPM::API.trace` method to time the execution of the original operation.
+hash and then invoke the `AppOpticsAPM::SDK.trace` method to time the execution of the original operation.

-The `AppOpticsAPM::API.trace` method calls Dalli's native operation and reports the timing metrics and your custom
+The `AppOpticsAPM::SDK.trace` method calls Dalli's native operation and reports the timing metrics and your custom
 `report_kvs` up to AppOptics servers to be shown on the user's dashboard.

 Some other tips and guidelines: